When Facebook took away the ability to send promotional messages through Messenger, Dad Bod Health turned to SMS.

 “Some people are text people.
 Some people are email people.
 Some people are social media people.
 And so giving people the option to communicate with you the way they want to is so valuable.”

-Next up on the roadmap is converting more of the current Facebook group members into SMS subscribers.
+Next up on the roadmap is converting more of the current Facebook group members into SMS contacts.

 If you want to dive straight in, sign up for a 14-day, risk-free trial.